trjaymorlacuesta/hidetrjaymorlacuesta.github.io/_posts/2015-09-27-getSuburbInfo.md

 # getSuburbInfo

 ##Overview
-This method allows users to retrieve stuff.
+This call is used to fetch the different statistics, charts and statuses that are related to the searched suburb.

 <table>
 	<tbody>